Frances Foxcroft: An Englishwoman in Vancouver’s Labour Movement

 Her actions during the Labor Temple riot further show that she was not merely present in these events, but played an active and courageous role.

-Pam Smith is a professional genealogist from Yorkshire, England and the great-grand-niece of Albert “Ginger” Goodwin.
-We are extremely grateful that she offered her talents to discover more about Frances Foxcroft, the brave woman at the centre of the attack on Vancouver’s Labor Temple during the Ginger Goodwin General Strike in 1918.
+*Pam Smith is a professional genealogist from Yorkshire, England and the great-grand-niece of Albert “Ginger” Goodwin.
+We are extremely grateful that she agreed to piece together the life of Frances Foxcroft, the brave woman at the centre of the attack on Vancouver’s Labor Temple during the Ginger Goodwin General Strike of 1918.